mike99mac/minimy-mike99mac/README.md

     **``$ rpi-imager``**

     You should see a window as shown in the following figure. **TODO**: add a screenshot

-To flash a Linux image to the card, perform the following steps:
+- To flash a Linux image to the card, perform the following steps:

     - Select your preferred *Operating System*. **Ubuntu Desktop 22.04 LTS** is recommended.
 It's a solid OS, and the LTS stands for *Long Term Support*.
 Canonical promises to support it for at least four years.

     - Select the *Storage* device.
 Ideally you will see the one micro-SD card in the dropdown menu.

     - Click **Write**.

     - Enter the password of the current user.

-The tool will start copying to the SD card.
-A 64 GB card should take around five minutes.
+You should see a progress indicator as the image is copied to the SD card.
+It should take around five minutes.

 ### Prepare on Windows
 If you only have access to a Windows system Install the *Win 32 disk imager* from https://sourceforge.net/projects/win32diskimager/